Huu-Chau/Weather-Report/README.md

 - Air quality (Humidity, Pressure, Visibility, Feels like)
 - Current weather of different moments of the day.
 - The weather status of the next 5 days.
-- The input value where the User can ent
-- er the city na    me to display the staus of that area.
+- The input value where the User can enter the city name to display the staus of that area.

+### 2. Component Structure

+/ComponentStructure.png